andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

 This can be applied to even more complex examples.
 Quite often some sort of complex initialisation is required with a JavaScript class; doing that on every click is needlessly expensive.
-An excellent solution is used by the bootstrap library - the JavaScript is initialised in the click handler and the result stored on the element in `Element.dataset`.
+An excellent solution is used by `the Bootstrap library`_ - the JavaScript is initialised in the click handler and the result stored on the element in `Element.dataset`.
 The click handler also checks to see whether the plugin has previously been initialised, and skips initialisation where it is pointless.